the-momentum/fhirboard/README.md

 ### Main Features

 - Define analytical use cases and create specific ViewDefinitions within them
-- Preview SQL queries generated from individual ViewDefinitions (currently supporting FlatQuack runner for translating ViewDefinitions to DuckDB queries)
+- Preview SQL queries generated from individual ViewDefinitions (currently supporting [FlatQuack](https://github.com/gotdan/flatquack) runner for translating ViewDefinitions to DuckDB queries)
 - View query results directly in the application
 - Export defined queries as views to a DuckDB database, which is shared between the Rails App and Superset

+### Who can use it?
+- SQL-on-FHIR Enthusiasts: While there is a [playground](https://sql-on-fhir.org/extra/playground.html) on the official page, it doesn't allow you to run queries on your own FHIR export data or create views to combine data
+- Data Analysts: Easily visualize FHIR analytics data - with the app and Superset in one container, you can get started quickly

 ##  Setup